manuka/structured-elements/README.md

 import type { Person } from '@lib/person'

 export type PersonAPIFetchOptions = {
-  // Let's just use a stand-in 'options' variable for whatever other information our API wants as part of the call }
+  // This is a stand-in for whatever options we might want to pass to the API call.
+}

 export type PersonFetchResponse = {